 Q: What documents are needed for the exam registration?

-A: On the day of registration you need to have: (1) the applicant’s names and personal number (ЕГН), as well as address and phone number, (2) an original grade book (бележник), certifying that the applicant is currently in seventh grade and has a GPA of at least 5.00 (out of 6.00, with 6.00 being the highest possible grade) for the first semester, (3) a copy of the first page (containing the student’s personal information) and the grade page of the grade book, and (4) a recent photo of the applicant.
+A: Starting 2019, exam registration will be done online and will be available on our website early February.
+In order to register you need: (1) the applicant’s names and personal number (ЕГН), address and phone number, (2) a copy of the applicant’s original grade book (бележник), certifying that the applicant is currently in seventh grade and has a GPA of at least 5.00 (out of 6.00, with 6.00 being the highest possible grade) for the first semester, (3) a copy of the first page (containing the student’s personal information) and the grade page of the grade book, and (4) a recent photo of the applicant.

-Q: Should a parent be present at the exam registration and why?
+Q: Should a parent be involved in the exam registration process and why?

 A: Yes.
 During registration the parent needs to submit personal information and sign a declaration of consent with the exam conditions, which can be done by a parent only.